-The California Highway Design Manual (HDM) (Updated 2015)
+The California Highway Design Manual (HDM) (Updated 2015) establishes uniform policies and procedures to carry out highway design functions for the California Department of Transportation.

-Complete Intersections: A Guide to Reconstructing Intersections a reference guide that presents information and concepts related to improving conditions for bicyclists and pedestrians at major intersections and interchanges.
+Complete Intersections: A Guide to Reconstructing Intersections and Interchanges for Bicyclists and Pedestrians (2010) is a reference guide that presents information and concepts related to improving conditions for bicyclists and pedestrians at major intersections and interchanges.
 The guide can be used to inform minor signage and striping changes to intersections, as well as major changes and designs for new intersections.